aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 ﻿---
-title: Introduction and Creating Tables
+title: Introduction and Creating Tables – Aspose.Words for Python via .NET
+articleTitle: Introduction and Creating Tables
+linktitle: Introduction and Creating Tables
 description: "Create and manage tables in a document using python."
 type: docs
 weight: 10